How to Get Kids Off Their Phones Without Constant Fights

 The 10-second pause before unlocking

-Ask your child to feel their feet on the floor, breathe once, and say, “I’m picking up my phone because…” Tools like Mindful.net, Calm, and Headspace can support beginner pauses, but the skill also works with no app.
+Try a quick “why now?” pause: have your child notice the pencil texture in their hand, take one breath, and say, “I’m reaching for my screen because…” Tools like Mindful.net, Calm, and Headspace can support beginner pauses, but the skill also works without another app.

 The two-minute transition warning